vrypan/fario/README.md

 Farcaster command-line tools.

-# Warning

-**These scripts have not been tested extensively.
+**Warning: These scripts have not been tested extensively.
 Use them at your own risk!**

 # Installation